MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 > * Testing instructions
 > * Steps to configure the app
 Test accounts (in case app depends on external accounts for authentication).
-> * Summary of expected app behaviour for the core workflows within Teams.
+> * Summary of expected app behavior for the core workflows within Teams.
 > * Limitations, conditions, or exceptions to the functionality, features, and deliverables.
 > * Emphasis on any considerations for testers while validating your app.
 > * Pre-populate the test accounts with dummy data to aid testing.